 Accommodation for rock climbers

 Rock climbers are spoiled for choice in Montagu regarding accommodation.
 From self catering to camping, this town has it all.
 A popular place owned and run by rock climbers is Rainbow Glen.
 Here they offer very comfortable chalets in a peaceful and picturesque garden setting.
-David (the owner) is also very knowledgeable about most of the climbing areas.
-There are many other guest houses and B&Bs in Montagu, for more info visit www.montagu.org.za
+David (the owner) is also very knowledgeable about all of the climbing areas.

 Shops and restaurants